geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.13.0 (2018-03-13) =
+- [feature] Average rating values are stored in posts that have assigned reviews (can be used for query sorting)
+- Fixed non-ajax form submissions

 = 2.12.5 (2018-02-16) =
 - Added a [site_reviews_summary] "text" attribute (see shortcode documentation for details)